-Beechwood Sacred Heart School admits boys and girls with a range of academic abilities.
+Beechwood Sacred Heart School welcomes boys and girls with a range of academic abilities.

 Admission normally takes place according to the following process: